microsoft/ApplicationInsights-Kubernetes/README.md

 ![Screenshot for Application Insights for Kubernetes enhanced telemetry](./docs/TelemetryEnhancement.png)

-> ⚠️ `Microsoft Application Insights for Kubernetes` (this library) is an enhancement to the [Microsoft Application Insights](https://github.com/Microsoft/ApplicationInsights-aspnetcore).
-You can choose to run **Application Insights** without this library in a Kubernetes cluster.
-However, with `Microsoft Application Insights for Kubernetes`, you will see Kubernetes-related properties like *Pod-Name, Deployment ...* on all your telemetry entries.
-Proper values will also be set to make use of the rich features like enabling the Application Map to show the multiple microservices/roles on the same application insights map.
+> ⚠️ `Microsoft Application Insights for Kubernetes` (this library) is designed to improve the functionality of [Microsoft Application Insights](https://github.com/Microsoft/ApplicationInsights-aspnetcore).
+While **it is possible** to run Application Insights on a Kubernetes cluster **without** this library, it allows for Kubernetes-specific properties such as Pod-Name and Deployment to be included in all telemetry entries.
+Additionally, the library ensures that appropriate values are assigned, enabling advanced features like the Application Map to display multiple microservices or roles on a single Application Insights map.

 ## Continuous Integration Status